thenumbernine/EinsteinFieldEquationSolution/README.md

 Some thoughts on results ...

-Here are the variable ranges, initializing the stress-energy prims with the earth, intiializing the metric prims with a flat metric:
+Here are the variable ranges, initializing the stress-energy prims with the earth, initializing the metric prims with a flat metric:

 ```
 after 0 iterations: